Acupuncture for allergies in Kalamazoo

 The histamine produced when attempting to fight off allergens is what causes the symptoms.
 Basic medical therapies, such as antihistamines, rely on inhibiting the allergic response.
-Antihistamines including Claritan, Zyrtec and Benadryl all can cause drowsiness and once medication is stopped, symptoms resurface quickly if the allergen is still present.
+Antihistamines including Claritan, Zyrtec and Benadryl can cause drowsiness and once medication is stopped, symptoms resurface quickly if the allergen is still present.

 Western medicine also emphasizes the importance of avoiding the allergen.
 The use of air filters to decrease exposure is encouraged.
 When avoidance or elimination is impossible or impractical, the next level of treatment may be desensitization, which involves injecting small amounts of the allergen in gradually increasing doses in order to neutralize the number of antibodies present over time.

-Traditional Chinese Medicine
+Traditional Chinese Medicine & Acupuncture for Allergies

 TCM interprets the cause of allergic rhinitis, referred to as “bi yuan,” as an imbalance in the distribution of qi.
 The blockages, excesses, deficiencies and imbalances that can occur in each of the meridians and organs need to be identified and corrected in order to eliminate allergy symptoms.
 When we treat someone for allergies, we also look for constitutional or more deeply rooted signs.
 The idea is to treat the person as a whole.

 The practitioners goal is to develop a treatment plan that will alleviate the patient’s acute symptoms while addressing the underlying immune system imbalance at the root of the allergy.
 Treatments often include lifestyle and dietary recommendations and Chinese herbal formulas.
 TCM provides an alternative that doesn’t require taking pharmaceuticals.